top of page

 For homes, materials like lumber, roofing, and labor have increased in price, making rebuilds more expensive.
 That means insurance companies adjust premiums to match the higher replacement costs.

 Tip for you: Reviewing your coverage can help ensure you’re not paying for unnecessary extras or over-insuring your home’s value.
 Benchmarq also has access to a new homeowners product through our corporate partner that many clients are using to save on premiums.
+Contact us today to see if your property qualifies.

 2. Severe Weather Is Becoming More Common